sartak99/LoRA-vs-QLoRA-for-LLM-Finetuning/README.md

 For full-finetuning use **full_finetune.ipynb** notebook.

-Executed notebooks for few configurations are in folder **executed_runs**  they have outputs for previous runs.
+Executed notebooks for few configurations are in folder **executed_runs**,  they have outputs for previous runs.

 ## Results